+Reports to:

 Director of Public Safety.
 Vice President for Student Life.
 College Assembly, on matters of general interest.

-Elected: Two teaching faculty; one staff,
+Membership: Elected: One teaching faculty; one staff.
+Appointed: One student.

-Appointed: two students (one male, one female).

 Chair: Recommended by Nominating Committee and voted by College Assembly.

-Frequency of Meetings: At least once per month during the academic year.
+Term: Four years.
+Frequency of Meetings: As needed.

-- ➤ Act as an appeals board for those who receive a citation. - ➤ Maintain records of appeals and suspended fines. - > Review and make recommendations regarding citations.
+- > Act as an appeals board for those who receive a citation. - > Maintain records of appeals and suspended fines. - > Review and make recommendations regarding citations.